 Your Directors thank the customers, channel partners, distributors, vendors and bankers for the support and co-operation given by them during the year.
-Your Directors also wish to place on record their sincere appreciation for the committed services by all employees during the year as well as for the advice received from the Promoters of the Company.
+Your Directors also wish to place on record their sincere appreciation for the continued co-operation and support provided by all employees during the year as well as for the advice received from the Promoters of the Company.